tetotetodouga/ugv01-x3-obstacle-avoidance/README.md

 ![UGV01 robot setup](media/robot_ugv01.jpg)

+## System architecture

+Pi Camera -> Raspberry Pi (OpenCV processing) -> UART -> ESP32 (driver firmware) -> motors/tracks

+## Limitations

+- Uses a single monocular camera (no depth sensing)
+- Sensitive to lighting changes and floor texture
+- Works best on a mostly uniform floor surface
+- Thin or low obstacles may not be detected reliably

 ## How the robot works

 At startup the script calibrates the floor color: the robot moves forward slowly for ~1.4 seconds and takes ~35 HSV samples from a small patch near the bottom-center of the frame.
 The average HSV becomes the “floor reference”, so it adapts to your lighting and surface.